mattparker/lamplighthelp/v0/8-6-0_Relationships_tab.markdown

 **Relationship history**

 Below the relationships table, on the right hand side of the screen next to the 'Add' button, there is a 'View History' button.
 If you click on this you will see all the {{people}} who have ever been shown as having a relationship with the {{person}} in this profile.
 The 'Since' column will show you when the relationship was started, and the 'To' column when that relationship was closed.
-Click the 'View current' button on the right to retrun to the normal view.
+Click the 'View current' button on the right to return to the normal view.

 ![relationships history]({{imgpath}}1201a.png)